 Mushroom, oh Mushroom, how I love thee

-If you wish to saute a batch of mushrooms (as opposed to writing poetry about them), here is what you will need to do.
+If you wish to saute a batch of mushrooms (as opposed to writing about them), here is what you will need to do.
 It's simple!

 Melt a couple tablespoons of butter in a skillet over medium heat.
 I much prefer using butter over oil because I think it makes the mushrooms tastier.
 But really, you can use either.
 Whichever one you use, make sure it gets nice and hot without burning it.

 Add 8 ounces of fresh, sliced, washed mushrooms to the skillet and toss them around with a spoon or a hard spatula.
 Make sure the butter coats all surfaces.
 Stir constantly.

 Depending on the type of mushroom and the thickness of the slices, this will take anywhere between 3 and 7 minutes.
 When they are a golden brown color, I like to turn the heat up to high and cook for 30 seconds to 1 minute longer.
 This gives their edges a hint of crispness, which I find delicious.